michaelshf/getting-clojure/README.md

 The goal is for users to understand what each line does, or learn what it does by executing it.

+Hopefully, all chapters (namespaces) will be able to be run using eval-buffer (Ctrl-C Ctrl-K) without affect - other than printing "End of Chapter" to the repl

 ## License

 Copyright © 2020 Michael Simonson